Models Hub306

 Scientists at Reading University have published research that points to a possible link between the use of antiperspirants and rising rates of breast cancer.

-Over the past 25 years, cases of breast cancer in Britain have doubled from about 20,000 a year in the late 1970s to almost 40,000 a year now.
+from about 20,000 a year in the late 1970s to almost 40,000 a year now.

 During that period, deodorants have become very common in Britain.
 So what are the risks, and is there a way of eliminating them?